CaiGroup/SeqFISHSyndromeDecoding.jl/docs/src/api_reference.md

 ## Setting Parameters

-To set parameters, use a Parameters Class
+To set parameters, use a DecodeParams object

 ```@docs
 DecodeParams